A Universal Call:

 These were the words of Dr. Martin Luther King Jr. in his famous speech in August of 1963 from the steps of the Lincoln memorial during the Civil Rights March on Washington D.C.
+His dream is noble, but what makes your dreams come true?
 They resonate, and have guided my thoughts, and motivated my actions since the time I heard them as a young child, watching him on television that day.

 Growing up as a mixed race person, those early years of my life were marked with my own personal civil rights movement, in which all the races divided inside me, wanted to be unified and at peace, after all I am Japanese and American, and born out of my parents crossing a taboo racial line!

 My parents met in Japan during the Korean War.
 My father was determined to marry my mother, even though there were deliberate attempts from his higher-ups in the military to keep them apart.

 Japan was still under American occupation and there was a lot of resistance in my mother’s family to this marriage taking place.
 The fact that they would be married in a Catholic Church in Kobe with a western-style wedding did not help.